 - See your quote before you apply

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 An £80,000 personal loan might sound like an incredible amount to borrow, but there are lenders who frequently offer such loans, under specific circumstances.
 You’ll only be able to borrow this amount with a loan secured against a property you own.
 The lender will be able to repossess your home if you fall too far behind on repayments.

-Your ability to be approved for an £80,000 loan will largely depend on your earnings and the amount of equity you’ve built in your property.
-Lenders will check your bank statements and employment information to ensure you can comfortably afford the monthly repayments, so a consistent income and low amounts of existing debt will prove useful.
+Your ability to be approved for an £80,000 loan will largely depend on your income/outgoings, the amount of equity you’ve built up in your property, your credit profile, and some basic eligibility criteria like age, residency and employment status.
+Lenders will check your bank statements and employment information to ensure you can comfortably afford the monthly repayments, so a consistent income and low amounts of existing debt will help your case.

 After you’ve applied for the loan, the lender will typically conduct a telephone interview to get a better idea of your financial situation.

 If you meet the lending criteria, you’ll be issued a formal offer, subject to a valuation of your property.
 The valuation will usually require an official property inspection and you may need to get permission from your mortgage lender.

 If all is well and good, you can expect the money to be transferred into your bank account shortly after.
 The entire application process typically takes around three weeks to complete.

 It’s worth taking your time to compare all the personal loan offers across the market using a comparison website.

 When you’re borrowing an amount as significant as £80,000 over a long period of time, the slightest improvement in interest could make a significant difference to your bank account.